v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/controller/WxMaMediaController.md

     WxMaMediaController ..> WxMaConfigHolder : invokes
 ```

 Class Diagram Description: This diagram illustrates the structure of a WeChat Mini Program media controller (WxMaMediaController), which operates media services through the WxMaService interface, including methods for uploading and downloading temporary materials.
-The controller depends on WxMaService to switch application configurations and obtain media service instances.
+The controller relies on WxMaService to switch application configurations and obtain media service instances.
 The WxMaMediaService interface defines specific media operations and returns WxMediaUploadResult objects.
 WxMaConfigHolder serves as a utility class for cleaning up thread-local variables.
 The entire design adheres to the principle of interface-oriented programming.

 ### Internal Method Call Graph